British Rail Class 71

-The British Rail Class 71 was an electric locomotive used on the Southern Region of British Railways.
+The British Rail Class 71 is an electric locomotive that was used on the Southern Region of British Railways.
 Unlike Southern Region electro-diesel locomotives (such as classes 73 and 74) they could not operate away from the electrified (750 V DC) system.

 History

 As part of the British Transport Commission's Modernisation Plan of 1955, twenty-four electric locomotives were built in 1958 for the Kent Coast main lines.
 They were built at the British Rail workshops in Doncaster.
 Numbers were originally E5000–E5023 but the first locomotive, E5000, was renumbered E5024 in December 1962.
 They were classified type HA under the Southern Region's pre-TOPS scheme.

 Power supply

 Power collection was from a 3rd rail at 650V DC (Eastern & Central sections) or 750V DC (Western section) and control was by flywheel booster, as in British Rail Class 70.
 In some yards (notably Hither Green, South East London and Snowdown colliery near Dover) overhead wiring energised to 650V DC was used.
 This overhead collection method was only employed where it was deemed too dangerous to have an electrified third rail, with staff constantly at ground level reaching between vehicles to couple and uncouple trains.
 The overhead system utilised tram-style contact wires and pantographs – it was not necessary to collect traction current at speed and these provided a cost saving.
 The pantograph retracted into a cut-out recess in the roof when not in use, to keep within the loading gauge.
 Certain examples were delivered new without pantographs and ran with the recess vacant for some time.
 Evidently supply of the overhead equipment was short.
 Later in life (when the wiring in yards had almost completely been removed) during overhaul the opportunity was taken, on some examples of the class, to remove the sometimes-troublesome pantograph, leading again to a vacant roof recess.

 The danger of electrocution of staff at track level was the entire tenet behind the Southern Region/Railway adopting the high-level brake pipes and control jumpers (nicknamed "bagpipes") that are so distinctive of SR stock.
 Low-level brake pipes were still fitted to maintain standards, but only used when high-level could not be.
 However Class 71 was not fitted with high-level jumpers.
 Ten redundant locos were modified to become Class 74 – emerging from Crewe works with "bagpipes" – in 1967/8.
 However 19 members of Class 33 (a pure diesel locomotive), which were modified at Eastleigh for push-pull operation of Southern Region TC units, were so fitted, along with nearly all SR-based members of shunting classes 03 and 08.
 In contrast almost all other contemporary locomotive classes (excepting notably classes 07, 09, 73 – all SR locomotives) had the multiple control jumpers and brake connectors on or under the buffer beam - a perilous place to be with 750 volts just inches away.
 Despite overhead equipment being confined to just a handful of yards, Class 71 was never retro-fitted with high-level connectors.